Skip to Content

 For SELECT statements:

-1. PostgreSQL plans the foreign table scan.
+1. PostgreSQL plans the extension-managed relation scan.

 2. pg_kalam resolves the relation identity and the foreign server connection settings.